Skip to Content

 Identity is a data-rich resource that acts as a key to connect all levels of emerging digital ecosystems.
 All forms of ID carry some risk, but digital forms of ID, or “dematerialized ID,” cuts across all sectors and links copious data about individuals, their behaviors, financial status, associates, and potentially even political and religious views.
 Over time, distinct patterns emerge from the linked data and create new kinds of risks for individuals and groups.
 As the world becomes increasingly and intensely digitalized, we can expect challenges in the identity space to grow apace unless proactive attention is given to identifying and mitigating the current and future risks.

-WPF mini documentary on challenges in ID systems – launching 17 November
+WPF mini documentary on challenges in ID systems - in collaboration with ID4Africa

-WPF is launching a mini-documentary about problems in identity systems on 17 November, 2021.
+WPF launched a mini-documentary about problems in identity systems on 17 November, 2021 in collaboration with ID4Africa.
 Digital identity systems are generally accepted as positive tools for social good.
 Nevertheless, they can pose several dangers and cause significant concerns.
-This mini-documentary takes viewers on a tour around the world to hear from real people as they interact with identity systems in their own
+This mini-documentary takes viewers on a tour around the world to ...

 Gender Matters in Identity Systems: How an ID4Africa Livecast Broke Important New Ground in Gender and Privacy